How to Migrate To Google Tag Manager For Google Analytics

-Google Tag Manager is a powerful free software platform that enables you to automatically install code (called tags) for many digital marketing solutions on your website.
-This minimises the number of marketing tags you need to install on your website because GTM only injects them onto your site when required according to pre-set rules.
+Google Tag Manager is a powerful free software platform.
+It enables you to automatically install code (called tags) for many digital marketing solutions on your website.
+This minimises the number of marketing tags you need to install on your website because GTM only injects them onto your site when required according to pre-set rules

 Despite the clear benefits of using Google Tag Manager, many small and even medium sized organisations don’t use a tag management system for analytics and marketing solutions.
 Instead, they rely on code, such as for Google Analytics, to be hard-coded onto their site.
 This is inefficient and limits your ability to enhance your web analytics and conversion rate optimisation capabilities.